 32 - Bird-men of many breeds have nations in Pelatan, in the Korva plains15, the Vulture Peninsula16 and many other places of Davania, some big as giants.17 depiction of gyerian chief.

 33 - In the Gulf of Mar, elephant men18, rhino men, gnolls, and other strange creatures dwell, killing humans on sight.
-Other beastmen inhabits the most remote lands of Davania.19 is due to the fact that in cases of cataclysmic events such as asteroid impacts or extreme volcanism, mushrooms spread where plants dwindled due to cloud cover and difficult photosynthesis: see "Cretaceous-Paleogene extinction event"
+Other beastmen inhabits the most remote lands of Davania.19 extinction event"